Helping animals by creating no-kill communities

 In Atlanta, Best Friends has joined with dedicated local partners to help the metropolitan area reach and sustain no-kill.

-Cats, pit-bull-terrier-type dogs and dogs from puppy mills are the animals most likely to enter America’s animal shelters.
-To address the problem, Best Friends leads three lifesaving national initiatives that directly impact the number of animals killed in shelters.
+Best Friends has identified three major problems that need to be solved before the killing in shelters will stop.
+To address these problems, Best Friends leads three lifesaving national initiatives that directly impact the number of animals killed in shelters.

-Through our cat initiatives, Best Friends works to keep community cats safe, healthy and out of shelters by promoting trap/neuter/return programs.
+Best Friends works to keep community cats safe, healthy and out of shelters by promoting trap-neuter-return programs.

 Pit bull terriers